Apply Now Schedule a visit

 AI Education After 12th: Opportunities for All Students

+This shift benefits both students and institutions.
+Learners gain access to one of the fastest-growing fields, while universities create structured pathways that combine coding, math, and hands-on problem solving.
 Programming is just one tool; critical thinking, analytical reasoning, and the ability to translate real-world problems into AI solutions are equally vital.
-Diversity in student backgrounds becomes an asset—varied perspectives foster creativity, innovation, and interdisciplinary problem-solving.
+Diversity in student backgrounds now becomes an asset.
+Varied perspectives foster creativity, innovation, and interdisciplinary problem-solving.
+By reimagining AI education this way, BTech in Artificial Intelligence programs produce graduates who are technically competent, ethically aware, and prepared to address the challenges of a rapidly evolving AI-driven economy.

 Is Coding Required for BTech in Artificial Intelligence?